Claude Hopper

 Biography

-Claude Hopper began his singing career as the baritone singer for the original Hopper Brothers in 1957.
-Connie Shelton joined the group the following year, and she and Claude were married in 1961.
-They have two sons, Dean Hopper and Michael Hopper?, who have also traveled with the group as lead singer and drummer/bass singer respectively since the 1980s.
+Hopper began his singing career as the baritone singer for the original Hopper Brothers in 1957.
+Connie Shelton joined the group the following year.
+She and Claude were married in 1961.
+They have two sons, Dean Hopper and Michael Hopper, who also traveled with the group as musicians as well as singers starting during the 1980s.

-In addition to appearing on stage, Hopper is active behind the scenes in the Southern Gospel industry.
-He operates a music publishing company and serves on the Board of Directors of the National Quartet Convention.
-He is a driving force behind the Great Western Fan Festival held annually in Fresno, California.
+In addition to appearing on stage, Claude Hopper was active behind the scenes in the Southern Gospel industry.
+He operated a music publishing company and served on the Board of Directors of the National Quartet Convention.
+He was a driving force behind the Great Western Fan Festival held annually in Fresno, California as well.

-Hopper is also on the board of directors of First Bank in Mayodan, North Carolina.
-He is a founding member of the North Carolina Gospel Music Hall Of Fame.
+Hopper was also on the board of directors of First Bank in Mayodan, North Carolina.
+He was a founding member of the North Carolina Gospel Music Hall Of Fame.

 Awards